 Falcon Hall contains classrooms, the gymnasium, a dance studio, the Phil Arnold Fitness Center and other activity areas designed for health and physical education instruction.
 It also houses the Department of Health, Physical Education, Athletics and Dance.

-Hudson Hall provides classrooms, studios, laboratories and faculty offices for the following departments: Behavioral Sciences, English and Humanities; and History, Government and Economics.
-A deli is located on the first floor.
+Hudson Hall provides classrooms, studios, laboratories and faculty offices for the following departments: Behavioral Sciences; English and Humanities; and History, Government and Economics.

 The Francis U. and Mary F. Ritz Library is housed in Hudson Hall and is described in greater detail in the Academic Services section.